-Tom DeLonge From Blink 182 Is Publishing A Nonfiction Book About UFOs
+Tom DeLonge Is Publishing A Book All About Aliens

 People react to breakups in a myriad of ways.
 Some dye their hair, others get tattoos - and Tom DeLonge committed his life to the study of UFOs.
 Yep, that's right, the former lead singer of Blink 182 is releasing a three volume, non-fiction series about aliens.
 The first in the trilogy, Sekret Machines: Gods, hits shelves March 7.